amangoyal05/googlesearch/README.md

 # index.html
 This HTML file consists of code for the main Google search page.<br>
 <hr>
 All the pages are inter-linked and we can switch between the 3 pages.
-This is just a basic demonstration of HTML & CSS.
+This is just a basic demonstration of HTML & CSS.<br>
 IDE used - Visual Studio Code
 <hr>